BeerendLauwers/BeerendLauwers.github.io/posts/2019-11-29-media-review-1.markdown

 but the players I've encountered seemed to be mainly interested in going their own way and shooting their own zombies, whereas the original *Brainbread* emphasized helping each other traverse between those small islands of safety and carving a path to the objective together.

+## Rage

+*Rage* is touted online as a weird diamond in the rough - an FPS with really tight gunplay, but an quite desolate and empty open world where there wasn't really that much to do.
+I also played the _Mad Max_ game a little, and it reminded me heavily of that, but that world seemed a lot more alive (and bigger!) than Rage's open world.
+Driving around with the car was also pretty uninteresting, as was car-to-car combat.

+As mentioned before, *Rage* shines in the FPS gunplay.
+The weapons, while somewhat generic at first, are fun to use and shoot.
+Of special note, however, is the special ammo for each weapon.
+I especially loved the shotgun's "Pop Rockets": a slug that explodes like a grenade when it hits.
+The tight explosion radius and slow trajectory means you have to lead your targets and ensure you get direct hits.
+Similarly, there's a crossbow you can put dynamite bolts in.
+They were great for those long-range explosive encounters.
+I also liked the Wingsticks, which are essentially bladed boomerangs, for close quarters combat.
+The only other gun I remember is the BFG, which was somewhat underwhelming.

+The map design reflects this dichotomy between the car-oriented open-world and the FPS levels.
+While some maps are just sewer crawlers and relatively bland, I still vividly remember the "Dead City" map, which honestly felt like I had been thrown right back into a _S.T.A.L.K.E.R._ or _Metro 2033_ level.
+It just oozed this great post-apocalyptic atmosphere, and I wouldn't have minded if a lot more of the game had taken place there.

+While the story is relatively bland and the ending extremely terse, I did like the various NPCs and their impeccable character design.
+Each important NPC was obviously lovingly crafted, animated and very well voiced.
+Some prime examples are Dr. Kvasir, Dan Hagar and J.K.
+Stiles  It's a shame I only encountered them a few times.
+I guess I'll have to load up _Rage 2_.